AhlamKhalid/Classic-Arcade-Game/README.md

 <!-- How to open the game -->
 ## Open the game

-- Get game folder: either download or clone it via:
+- Get game folder: either download or clone it via: https://github.com/AhlamKhalid/Classic-Arcade-Game.git

 - Open the file `index.html`

 ## How to play
-Try your best to reach the water without being hit with enemies - actually just bugs :)), each time you reach the water successfully, you will get a diamond.
+Do your best to reach the water without being hit with enemies - actually just bugs :)), each time you reach the water successfully, you will get a diamond.
 To win and be the master of the game, try to get all the diamonds ;) What is more interesting tho, you can choose your player!

 <!-- Features -->
 ## Features